qlnguyen1208/qlnguyen1208.github.io/_projects/bachelors-thesis.md

 Due to the many different mutations causing RP, a mechanism independent approach to gene therapy is required to enable treatment of significant proportions of patients.
 Elucidating RPE remodeling during RP progression is one important step towards this goal.

-**Outcome:** This research contributed to an abstract with my advisor {% cite HaffelderEtAl2024 %}, additionally I got invited to present my work as a poster at [URCUP 2024](/news/urcup-2024/).
+**Output:** This research contributed to an abstract with my advisor {% cite HaffelderEtAl2024 %}, additionally I got invited to present my work as a poster at [URCUP 2024](/news/urcup-2024/).

+Techniques and accomplishments:

+- extracting mouse RPE for imaging and RNA isolation
+- significantly reduce number of unrecognized cells during cell segmentation by implementing [cellpose](https://github.com/mouseland/cellpose) into image analysis pipeline
+- qRT-PCR for gene expression analysis
+- staining, mounting and imaging of RPE
+- integrate & interpret results from different experiments for my thesis (and get my B.Sc., yayyy :) )

+Check [here](/news/urcup-2024/) for a summary of my findings as a poster.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">